Why write a market research brief?

 - For quantitative research, include the sample size, and length of survey.
 This is because these are key cost determinants.

 - Also describe any stimuli or inputs.
-Stimuli is useful to probe and develop ideas.
+Using creative stimuli in research is useful to probe and also develop ideas.

-- What are any timing and budget constraints?
+- What are any specific timing and budget constraints?
 It helps to be realistic on timing.
-Providing a budget helps researchers provide the best affordable solution.
+Providing a budget also helps researchers provide the best affordable solution.

 - Lastly mention any other decision-making criteria.